matf-pp/2020_Rabbit_hunt/README_english.md

 Let's discuss now how does the fox move.
 If the fox sees a rabbit, the fox looks for the shortest path to the field where the rabbit is and in most situations fox chooses to take a step that suits that path.
 If she still doesn't see him, she looks for a path to the field where the rabbit was last seen.
-This path was searched using the A * algorithm using the Euclidean distance heuristic.
+This path was searched using the A \* algorithm using the Euclidean distance heuristic.
 We also wanted to make a smart fox so with a probability of 1% the fox makes a random step.
 It turns out that this unpredictability can confuse rabbit in certain situations.

-Before describing the algorithm by which the rabbit moves, let us note that this algorithm significantly increases its chances of winning.
-Namely, when starting the program 1000 times at random movement, the rabbit never managed to win, and the median number of steps with which the game ends is 8.
+Before describing the algorithm by which the rabbit moves, let us note that this algorithm significantly increases its chances of winning.When starting the program 1000 times at random movement(withouth this algorithm), the rabbit never managed to win, and the median number of steps with which the game ends is 8.

 Using algorithm that follows the rabbit's chances of winning are about 42%, while the median number of steps with which the game ends is 154.